Skip to navigation Skip to content

 • Where No data is showing, and a debt has been identified.
 In Process Direct:

-• an incorrect review start and/or end date, is not updatable
+• incorrect review start and/or end dates are not updatable

-• override the review by zeroing out all debt amounts, so that no auto debt is raised
+• override the review by zeroing out all debt amounts, so no auto debt is raised

 • Raise a manual 'Determined' debt in Customer First or Customer Record on the appropriate record